 TELL ME WHERE YOU ARE GOING AND I WILL TELL YOU WHAT TO SEE

-Precisely for this reason, on this page I have collected for you all the suggestions for exploring every worthy corner of the lagoon city.
-Here you will find a collection of the museums in Venice that I consider indispensable; some of the most evocative palaces to visit; churches and places of interest that you can’t help but see and – why not – photograph.
+On this page you will find all the suggestions for exploring every corner of the Tuscan city.
+Here you will find a collection of the museums in Prato that I consider unmissable; some of the most evocative palaces to visit; churches and places of interest that you absolutely must see and also photograph.

 You may be wondering then where to start when visiting the most important museums.

-For me, these are the 3 must-see museums to start learning about the city, its history and its masterpieces.
+For me, these are the three must-see museums to start learning about the city, its history and its masterpieces.

 Churches and places of worship in Venice

-There are so many sights in Venice that I could list, but here I want to suggest some of the iconic places you cannot skip.
+There are so many sights in Prato that I could list, but here I want to suggest some of the iconic places you cannot miss.

-To delve into the history and most secret corners of the Venetian capital, however, the recommendation is to join a guided tour of the city.
+To delve into the history and the most secret corners of the Tuscany region, however, the recommendation is to join a guided tour.

 Events and Exhibitions in Venice

-To stay up-to-date on all current events and exhibitions, I recommend you take a look at the list of 2023 exhibitions in Italy to check what is on offer in the city and beyond.
+To stay up-to-date on all current events and exhibitions, I suggest you take a look at the Events and Exhibitions page to check what is on offer in Prato and its surroundings.